How TikTok Is Changing the Matcha Scene

 - Sound matters (whisking ASMR, ice clinking)

 Cafes now design drinks with TikTok in mind: Will this film well?
+We've noticed this changes everything.

 The New Matcha Influencers